 If you are introducing Vue in existing project where html is being generated on server side, then below process will help in not loosing current SEO score of the site.
 We’ll be introducing Vue progressively in the project.

 Wrap everything from first to last html element within

 <body><div id="vue-app"><!-- All Those Html Elements --></div></body>

 app.jsor whichever is going to be your entry file for vue, instantiate Vue class and mount it to

 new Vue().$mount('#vue-app').
 Make sure bundled/compiled js is loaded at the bottom of our html, preferably after

 Start with creating components which are not trivial for SEO and register them globally using

 Vue.componentapi, so that those components can be used anywhere in the project.

-- Once it is verified that SSR is working properly for all pages present in the project, get rid of Pre-Rendering service introduced in step 4.
+Once it is verified that SSR is working properly for all pages present in the project, get rid of Pre-Rendering software introduced in step 4.